2009 New York Yankees season: June

 On the first day of June, the Yankees set a Major League record with 18 consecutive errorless games.
 Late in the month, the Yankees struggled in interleague play, losing two of three to the Nationals and Marlins, falling to five games back in the division.
 When the Yankees lost the first game of a three-game series against the Atlanta Braves, Yankee GM Brian Cashman flew down to Atlanta to motivate the team in a closed-door meeting.
-Initially, his words seemed to do little, as in the next game (6/24), the Yankees were being no-hit through six innings.
-After Brett Gardner walked and was picked off at first base – a borderline call by umpire Bill Welke – Joe Girardi protested and was ejected from the baseball game by Welke.
+Initially, his words seemed to do little, as in the next game (6/24), the Yankees were no-hit through six innings.
+After Brett Gardner walked and was picked off at first base–a borderline call by umpire Bill Welke–Joe Girardi protested and was ejected from the baseball game by Welke.
 The next batter, rookie catcher Francisco Cervelli, hit his first big-league home run to tie the game at 1, and the Yankees went on to win the game 8–4.
 Many sports analysts viewed this game as a major turning point in the Yankees' season.

 July

-The Yankees emerged on a hot streak after the All-Star break, winning eight consecutive games.
-This included sweeps of Detroit and Baltimore.
+The Yankees had a strong July, sweeping the Blue Jays, Twins, Tigers, and Orioles.
+On July 4, the Yankees clinched a walk-off win with an RBI single from Jorge Posada in the 12th inning.
+The team emerged on a hot streak after the All-Star break, winning eight consecutive games.

+Xavier Nady underwent Tommy John surgery to repair his right elbow, ending his season after spending three months attempting to rehab the injury.
+At the end of the month, it was revealed that Wang would require season-ending shoulder surgery.